Camping in St. Augustine

 If you like to skimboard or surf, Vilano Beach offers an alternative to St. Augustine Beach.
 The beach itself tends to be narrower and more sloped, which is perfect for skimming.
 The south end of Vilano features a gorgeous view of the inlet and of downtown, offering an entirely new perspective on the Ancient City.
-Cap's on the Water has every kind of seafood you can imagine, and Mojo's Tacos are a staple of the fish taco scene (their tofu tacos are also a stellar option for herbivores and omnivores alike).
+Cap's on the Water has every kind of seafood you can imagine along with the best sunset views, and The Reef has one of the most spectacular oceanfront settings in Northeast Florida (and the food is good too).

-North Beach Camp Resort is a 30-acre campground and RV park located in Vilano Beach, nestled between the North River and the Atlantic, north of downtown St. Augustine.
+North Beach Camp Resort is a 30-acre campground and RV park located in Vilano Beach, nestled between the Intracoastal Waterway and the Atlantic, north of downtown St. Augustine.
 The resort contains 134 campsites, so on a busy weekend you'll never be short for pickup games of basketball, or perhaps some epic shuffleboard and horseshoe tournaments.
 RV sites are pull-thrus, making access easier than an ocean breeze.

 1) Bug Spray.
 Seriously.